 Are you a stealth applicant?
 In today’s high-tech, on-demand, online world of click-touch-swipe, college-bound teens see themselves as web-savvy college researchers navigating the path to their academic futures.
 Some college admissions officers, however, see them differently.

 Stealth applicants are one of the best kept secrets in college admissions.
-In fact, stealth applicants are so off the radar that even the students don’t even realize that they are a secret.
+In fact, stealth applicants are so off-the-radar that even the students don’t realize that they are a secret.

 According to Helen Williams, associate director for marketing & communications and admissions at Clark University, in Worcester, Mass., a stealth applicant is someone who applies without having direct contact with the admissions office.
 With stealth applicants accounting for just under half of Clark’s applicant pool, she sees the phenomenon as on the rise.

 For some colleges and universities, this group of college stalkers-turned-applicants represents a bonus pool of prospects; for others, stealth applicants are vying for a seat in a class without ever being invited or making themselves known to the college — and that can be a “no-no” especially when the stealth applicant’s application is under review.

 Kevin Williams, dean of admissions at Morehouse College in Atlanta, Ga., emphasizes the importance of the relationship between the applicant and the admissions committee: “At Morehouse, we take a very holistic approach in the evaluation of our applicants.
 The more we know about prospective students besides their academic profile, the better decisions we can make about our school being a good fit for that prospective student.”

 By tradition, applicants are expected to make themselves known during the college search process.
-Whether by completing a reply card, attending an open house or info session, going on a campus tour, requesting information through the college’s website, or speaking with alum, initiating a relationship with the college can make a difference.
+Whether by completing a reply card, attending an open house or info session, going on a campus tour, requesting information through the college’s website, or speaking with alumni, initiating a relationship with the college can make a difference.